m-sutt/module1-codexes-claims-analysis/report.md

   `print(data.head()) `

+  - To see a the header of the columns in an easier way:
+    ` for i in data.columns:
+      print(i) `

   -  To identify columns related to medical codexes:

 `pricipal_dgns = data['PRNCPAL_DGNS_CD']`